-- 1. Appropriateness of requested research expenses and related costs to the proposed dissertation research. - 2.
-Appropriateness of the budget relative to the level of effort. - 3.
-Use of existing resources to conserve costs.
+- 1. Appropriateness of requested research expenses and related costs to the proposed dissertation research. - Use of existing resources to conserve costs.

 Plan for Dissemination to Broader Audiences

 Peer reviewers may comment-in the context of scientific and technical merit-on the proposed plan to disseminate the key findings of the work to the larger research community and to make available to broader interested audiences, such as criminal/juvenile justice practitioners or policymakers, summary information from the planned scholarly products of the project.